Dogs think, feel & learn.

 Examples:

-Trixie, a shelter dog, is shut down from a previous life.
+Trixie, a rescued dog, is shut down from a previous life.
 Of the short list of values, her family will likely choose Love to fill in her blank.

 As trainers, we can explain how the value may increase by practicing specific exercises.
 It's much easier for the family to stay on track by remembering a value, such as love, rather than an exhaustive list of words, behaviors, theories, and instructions.
 Clients remember the exercises by associating their target values.